 - Most store brands are quite thin and will produce a very soft fudge unless you add a little bit more of the butterscotch chips while major brands like Eagle Brand and Carnation are quite a bit thicker.

 - The recipe below calls for 3 cups of butterscotch chips.
-If you use a thin sweetened condensed milk, add an extra 1/4 cup chips to ensure your fudge firms up nicely.
+If you use a can of thin sweetened condensed milk, add an extra ¼ cup of chips to ensure your fudge firms up nicely.

 You can find the items needed to make this easy condensed milk butterscotch fudge from amazon (commission earned for sales).